 3) Search for Happy Hour Deals

 There are some fantastic restaurants in Jasper, and many of them have some great happy hour deals with specials on food and drinks.
 If you can eat a bit earlier or a bit later than normal, you will be rewarded with some of the same great food at half the price!
+As noted above, Earls Jasper is our favorite!

 This is undoubtedly one of the main winter activities in Jasper, and is something that you just can't find anywhere else.
 The ice walk tours provided by Maligne Canyon Ice Walks can be taken in the morning or afternoon to fit your schedule, and will be a unique experience for everyone as the ice changes almost daily!
 We highly recommend this as one of the best things to do in Jasper in winter!